deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 Throughout this guide I'll be using Fastly as mentioned previously.

-First, I created my [Fastly account](https://manage.fastly.com/home).
-Your experience here will vary please check the prices and understand the cost before you proceed.
+First, I created my [Fastly account](https://manage.fastly.com/home) and set it up in the following way to create an edge compute service.

 Next, is to create a compute service.
 Do not worry about a domain or host for now you can set it to anything you want and change it later.
 We will use the test generated link and setup the networking later.
 Make sure to save your `service_id` as it will be necessary to push an update to that newly created service.